jsaujla/buggy-automation-testing/README.md

 * MAVEN_HOME environment variable configured
 * Google Chrome web browser installed
 * Mozilla Firefox web browser installed (only if tests need to execute on Firefox)
-* Google Edge web browser installed (only if tests need to execute on Edge)
+* Microsoft Edge web browser installed (only if tests need to execute on Edge)

 ### Prerequisite for development ###
 * Java 11 or higher installed